 There is no doubt chronic stress is a killer and a silent one at that.
 For keeping the disastrous effects of stress at bay, sleep is an indispensable tool.
-A regular, proper sleep ensures that stress is kept under check at all points of time.
+A regular, proper sleep helps our stress levels stay under check at all times.

 5. Reduces Risk of Depression

 First of all, depression is not a condition of blues that a person can simply will away.
 Rather, it is a serious disorder with persistent feelings of sadness, apathy, hopelessness, tearfulness, and thoughts of suicide, that needs medical treatment.

 Depression has a complex relationship with sleep.
 Depression can make one oversleep, or it can make a person sleep too little.
 On the other hand, sleep problems can be a forerunner to depression.
 There is evidence insomniacs are at a ten-fold risk of developing depression compared with those who sleep well.

 While genetics could predict higher levels of depression, almost each one of us could be prone to depression.
 Though you need proper treatment for it, scientists have reasons to believe regular sleep could help in bringing down the risk of depression quite a bit.